 - Utility: the importance of creating value cannot be overemphasized; you need to create content that offers value to the readers.
 The benefits become a two-way blessing because algorithms will rank it for its value, while readers will likely share with friends and colleagues.

 - Length: there is a myth that the length of words determines the ranking of a blog post on search engines.
 There is some truth to this, and there are a lot of myths around it too.
 If you write long blog posts that means utter rubbish to your readers, you may be starting off wrong.
 But a long blog post that answers many questions of your readers is likely to be shared and rank more on search engines.

 - Memory glue: can you remember the last content you read online?
 Well, me neither.
 People are so used to blog formats that it is almost a cliché to them.
 But there is nothing wrong with getting creative, authoritative, opinion-forming, and original (of course, innovative thinkers rule many spots in the world).

 - Positive: In a society where people are mindful of what brings them happiness, you really should stay away from passing a message with negative emotions.
 Just throw in some humor here and there, and try to change “serious” concepts into simple analogies.
 People want to be identified with positivity, and it will help your online presence if you can help them with that.

+Off page SEO is just as important as you on page SEO.
+One of the best way to improve your on page SEO and organic traffic is by link building.
 Getting backlinks is a way of embedding your links to a post that is related to yours on an external website.
 In doing this, make sure that your external backlinks are from authoritative sites.
 Your content must be of high value to build links.
 Consider these options to get high-quality sites to link to your website.

 1) Guest blogging

 Many blogs and news sites accept guest authors.
-Search for guest blogging opportunities and submit to them.
+Search for guest blogging opportunities and submit them.
 When your article gets accepted, you will almost always get a backlink to your website.